 What patient share do key therapies and brands garner by line of therapy in newly diagnosed gout patients?
 What are the quarterly trends in prescribing among recently-treated and new diagnosed gout patients?

-How has Zurampic been integrated into the treatment algorithm?
+How has Zurampic and Krystexxa been integrated into the treatment algorithm?

 What proportion of gout patients receive drug therapy within one year of diagnosis, and how quickly?